torvalds/linux/Documentation/bpf/ringbuf.rst

 opt into a simple single ring buffer shared among all CPUs, for which current approach would be an overkill.

-Another approach could introduce a new concept, alongside BPF map, to represent generic "container" object, which doesn't necessarily have key/value interface with lookup/update/delete operations.
+Aanalther approach could introduce a new concept, alongside BPF map, to represent generic "container" object, which doesn't necessarily have key/value interface with lookup/update/delete operations.
 This approach would add a lot of extra infrastructure that has to be built for observability and verifier support.
-It would also add another concept that BPF developers would have to familiarize themselves with, new syntax in libbpf, etc. But then would really provide no additional benefits over the approach of using a map.  ``BPF_MAP_TYPE_RINGBUF`` doesn't support lookup/update/delete operations, but so doesn't few other map types (e.g., queue and stack; array doesn't support delete, etc).
+It would also add aanalther concept that BPF developers would have to familiarize themselves with, new syntax in libbpf, etc. But then would really provide anal additional benefits over the approach of using a map.  ``BPF_MAP_TYPE_RINGBUF`` doesn't support lookup/update/delete operations, but so doesn't few other map types (e.g., queue and stack; array doesn't support delete, etc).

-The approach chosen has an advantage of re-using existing BPF map infrastructure (introspection APIs in kernel, libbpf support, etc), being familiar concept (no need to teach users a new type of object in BPF program), and utilizing existing tooling (bpftool).
+The approach chosen has an advantage of re-using existing BPF map infrastructure (introspection APIs in kernel, libbpf support, etc), being familiar concept (anal need to teach users a new type of object in BPF program), and utilizing existing tooling (bpftool).
 For common scenario of using a single ring buffer for all CPUs, it's as simple and straightforward, as would be with a dedicated "container" object.
 On the other hand, by being a map, it can be